muktihari/fit/cmd/fitactivity/README.md

 We will remove `start_position_lat`, `start_position_long`, `end_position_lat`, and `end_position_long` fields from Laps.
 But why?
 GPS Positions saved in lap messages can be vary, user may set new lap every 500m or new lap every 1 hour for example, we don't know the exact distance for each lap.
 If user want to conceal 1km, we need to find all laps within the conceal distance and decide whether to remove it or change it with new positions, this will add complexity.
 So, let's just remove it for now, if our upload target is Strava, they don't specify positions in lap message anyway.

+## How We Reduce Record Messages

+We reduce record messages based on provided method, you can only select one of the following methods:

+1. Based on GPS points using [Ramer–Douglas–Peucker algorithm](https://w.wiki/B6U3) algorithm

+   This method simplifies a curve with fewer points, the precision depends on given epsilon (tolerance).
+Library that we use [github.com/muktihari/carto](https://github.com/muktihari/carto).

+1. Based on distance interval in meters

+   This method ensures that the distance gap between two records does not exceed the given distance interval.
+If the gap is already greater than the interval, no records will be removed.

+1. Based on time interval in seconds

+   This method ensures that the timestamp gap between two records does not exceed the given time interval.
+If the gap is already greater than the interval, no records will be removed.

+The reduced record messages are simply removed; no aggregation is performed.

 ## Build or Install

 _Prerequisite: Install golang: [https://go.dev/doc/install](https://go.dev/doc/install)_